OmarCloud20/CDKTF-Tutorial/README.md

 ```

->Note: as of the 26th of Sep, 2022, if you decide to install the AWS Provider using `cdktf provider add "aws@~>4.0"`, the installation will fail due to [no matching distribution found for version v9.0.36](https://github.com/hashicorp/cdktf-provider-aws/issues/749).
+>Note: as of the 26th of Sept, 2022, if you decide to install the AWS Provider using `cdktf provider add "aws@~>4.0"`, the installation will fail due to [no matching distribution found for version v9.0.36](https://github.com/hashicorp/cdktf-provider-aws/issues/749).
 There are other methods of importing a provider but this tutorial won't discuss to focus on simplicity.

 ---